Interstate 87 (New York): Albany and Saratoga counties

 For its first few miles in Saratoga County, I-87 runs across lightly developed parts of the towns of Halfmoon and Clifton Park.
 Near exit 9, however, the freeway passes through the commercial center of Clifton Park as it connects to NY 146.
 Clifton Park Center, one of several shopping plazas at the junction, is situated southwest of the exit.
 Past exit 9, the commercial development subsides as I-87 traverses another area dominated by housing tracts.
 Just north of the exit, the freeway passes a rest area for northbound traffic.
 The freeway continues on, passing to the west of the centers of Round Lake at exit 11 and Malta at exit 12.
-After Malta, I-87 turns slightly to the northeast and begins to loosely parallel the northwestern edge of Saratoga Lake as it crosses Kayaderasseras Creek and enters Saratoga Springs.
+The roadway then meets US 9 at Exit 13, a cloverleaf interchange providing access to Saratoga Spa State Park and downtown Saratoga Springs.
+I-87 turns slightly to the northeast and begins to loosely parallel the northwestern edge of Saratoga Lake as it crosses Kayaderosseras Creek and enters Saratoga Springs.

-As the route comes close to downtown Saratoga Springs, it meets NY 9P at exit 14.
+As the route travels the east side of Saratoga Springs, it meets NY 9P at exit 14.
 The junction is adjacent to the regionally popular Saratoga Race Course and thus receives heavy traffic during the racing season.
 A southbound-only entrance ramp exists off Nelson Avenue Extension about 1 mi south of exit 14, designed to handle traffic exiting the track at Saratoga Race Course and the Saratoga Casino Hotel.
 The highway continues around the eastern edge of Saratoga Springs to exit 15, where the relatively undeveloped areas east of I-87 are briefly replaced by Wilton's commercial district along NY 50.
 As I-87 continues northeast through Wilton, it heads across significantly less developed areas, with open fields becoming the most common feature along the road.
-It continues into Moreau, connecting to US 9 and serving Moreau Lake State Park by way of exit 17, a cloverleaf interchange, before crossing the Hudson River and entering Warren County.
+It continues into Moreau, connecting to US 9 and serving Moreau Lake State Park by way of exit 17, a once cloverleaf interchange being converted to a "Parclo A2" Partial cloverleaf interchange, before crossing the Hudson River and entering Warren County.